AdrianoW/IDS-test/README.md

 	2

 * *How does the running median work for multiple files?*
 All of the files should be processed as if they come from a single stream, ordered in alphabetical order as given by the ASCII code.
-For example, if you had a file name `A.txt` with the following lines
+For example, if you had a file name `a.txt` with the following lines

 > Hello world
 Hello brave new world

-and another file named `B.txt` with the following
+and another file named `b.txt` with the following

 > Foo
 Bar